Alexis Jordan (album): Critical reception

 Hermione Hoby of The Observer gave the album a negative review, saying "Jordan's only 18 but has worked for almost half a decade to release this debut. [...]
 So it's a shame that she doesn't have much more to say here than "I want to walk in the club with my high heels on."
 Like Jordan's naughty-girl/good-girl shtick, these tunes are depressingly predictable."
 In his review for The Border Mail, Jamie Horne compared the songs "Habit" and "How You Like Me Now" to Rihanna, noting the latter song's similarity to "Umbrella" (2007).
 He found the album "dancefloor friendly", commenting how Jordan "seems to be joining R&B stars like Chris Brown, Rihanna and Usher [who] have all upped their BPMs of late."
 OK!
 Magazine gave the album a positive review, judging "It's jam-packed with ridiculously catchy electro-infused pop that's likely to get stuck in your head for days.
 Highlights include Good Girl, Hush Hush and Happiness, any of which would shoot straight to the top of the charts if released by Girls Aloud or The Saturdays."
+AllMusic editor Jon O'Brien found that "rather than the karaoke-style treatment" afforded to other talent show contestant's debuts, the tracks on Alexis Jordan were "vibrant and inventive set of original songs which perfectly complement Jordan's impressively pure but powerful tones."
+He called the album a "pretty solid, upbeat debut which reveals that the cutesy Christina Aguilera soundalike we first saw five years ago has blossomed into a mature and self-assured vocalist who is more than capable of competing with the pop divas she once idolized."

-Chart performance
+Commercial performance

-The album debuted at number twenty-eight in Ireland on March 4, 2011.
-In the United Kingdom, the album debuted at number nine on March 6, 2011.
-The album also debuted at number eleven in Australia.
-On April 30, 2011, the album debuted at number 80 on the Dutch Albums Chart.
-In its 13th week the album shot from 72 to 23, reaching its peak of 21 two weeks later.
+Alexis Jordan debuted at number 28 on the Irish Albums Chart on March 4, 2011.
+Two days later, it entered the UK Albums Chart at number 9.
+In Australia, the album made its debut at number 11.
+On April 30, 2011, it also entered the Dutch Albums Chart at number 80.
+In its 13th week on the chart, the album shot from number 72 to 23, reaching its peak of number 21 two weeks later.
+Alexis Jordan was eventually certified Silver by the British Phonographic Industry (BPI) on March 28, 2014.